 The Beginning of ABARTA

-Adams continued to grow his company by purchasing The Atlantic City Press (later renamed The Press of Atlantic City) in 1951.
-He began diversifying the company by gaining partial interest in the Bethlehem Coca-Cola and Pittsburgh Coca-Cola bottling franchises.
+Adams followed his entrepreneurial path in 1953 by purchasing The Atlantic City Press (which later became The Press of Atlantic City).
+He grew the company further when he purchased a partial interest in the Bethlehem and Pittsburgh, PA Coca-Cola bottling franchises.

-Adams’ holdings were in his wife Pauline’s name.
-When she passed away in 1969, their three daughters inherited The Bethlehem Globe and the remaining Coca-Cola interests.
-This left the second-generation wives essentially owning one-half of the company, and their husbands owning the other half.
-Rolland Adams retired in 1970, leaving the leadership of ABARTA in the hands of his daughters and sons-in-law.
+Adams had put his holdings in his wife Pauline’s name because he assumed she would outlive him.
+But when she passed away in 1969, predeceasing Rolland, the three Adams daughters inherited The Bethlehem Globe and his remaining Coca-Cola interests.
+This meant Rolland Adams was now working for his daughters with no remaining ownership.
+He retired in 1970, leaving the leadership of ABARTA entirely in the hands of the next generation.

 Second Generation Continues Growth

 The second-generation set its sights on continued expansion through the acquisition of additional bottling operations and other ventures.
 Cleveland Coca-Cola was purchased in 1971, while Summit Solutions, ABARTA’s purchasing division, was founded in 1974.

 Over the next twenty years, the company’s growth continued with the founding of ABARTA Energy (then ABARTA Oil and Gas) to develop and operate oil and natural gas interests.
 During this time the company acquired Coca-Cola bottling franchises in Buffalo, NY and Chester County, PA, and two of the original businesses – The Bethlehem Globe-Times and Pittsburgh Coca-Cola – were sold.